Ready to build a full-stack influencer program?

 In this post, we cover how to pull apart the competitor's strategy and how to intelligently use it to define your own influencer marketing strategy.

 We are assuming that you've identified your competitors and there are some who do influencer marketing.
 If your competitors are investing in influencer marketing and getting returns from that, it's likely highly relevant to your business, too.
-If you didn't find your competitors doing influencer marketing, that is also great since it leaves the influencer space open for you to explore.

 First place to start is with the team that is running the influencer marketing program.
-You should know if you are dealing with experienced professionals with strategic mindsets or newbies with creative ideas.
+You should know if you are dealing with experienced influencer marketing professionals with strategic mindsets or newbies with creative ideas.

 Find out how big the team is.
 Knowing the size of the influencer marketing team and comparing it with team size of other marketing departments in the same company will show you if it's their main focus (plan to run ongoing campaigns) or just one of the things they are trying out.